benjaminkreis/keras-conv2d/README.md

 ## Description

-Code for training and evaluating 2D convolutional neural network with Keras.
-Use multiple channels and filters to explore conv1d options for [HLS4ML project](https://github.com/hls-fpga-machine-learning/keras-training).
+Code for training and evaluating 2D convolutional neural network with Keras as test for [hls4ml project](https://github.com/hls-fpga-machine-learning/HLS4ML).

 This code just uses the Keras MNIST handwritten digits example.  inference.py implements the inference by hand as a test before writing code for FPGAs.